• Skip to primary navigation

 Total Time 27 minutes mins

-Course Dessert, Holidays, Kid Friendly, Snack
+Course Dessert, Kid Friendly, Snack

 Servings 8 slices